OK, by now, you’ve heard all about the Instant Pot. Maybe, you even have one sitting somewhere in your kitchen or still unopened in the box.

 Last Superbowl Sunday, I made chili in under 30 minutes.
 Let that sink in.
 I made it with turkey but you can also omit the meat to make it vegetarian.

 I’ve also made vegetable stews, including a delicious Thai Green Curry.
 I just kind of wing it but this is a good recipe.

 My husband got on a health kick last year and the Instant Pot helped him keep to it.
-Every night, he would steam a ton of veggies in the Instant Pot.
+Every night, he would steam a ton of fresh vegetables in the Instant Pot.

 As with any Instant Pot recipe, you’ll have to add in some extra cooking time as you need to wait for the unit to get enough pressure, cook, and then release the steam.
 So, in total, steaming vegetables will take you closer to ten to fifteen minutes.

 What I Haven’t Tried Yet in the Instant Pot

 People swear by the yogurt-making feature.
 It’s on my to-do list.